eduardknezovic/modellm/README.md

 [![PyPI version](https://badge.fury.io/py/modellm.svg)](https://badge.fury.io/py/modellm)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-> "Controlling complexity is the essence of computer programming."
+_"Controlling complexity is the essence of computer programming."_
-> Brian Kernighan

 ## Overview

 ModeLLM is here to make your AI workflows dead simple to build and maintain.

-ModeLLM slashes the complexity of building AI workflows in Python by making your Pydantic data models the single source of truth.
+Your Pydantic data models become the single source of truth in your workflows.

 After your Pydantic data models are well defined, simply chain them: